Carolyn Parrish

-Carolyn Parrish (born Karolina Janozeski; October 3, 1946) is a Canadian politician who has been the seventh and current mayor of Mississauga since June 24, 2024.
+Carolyn Parrish (born Karolina Janozeski; October 3, 1946) is a Canadian politician who has been the seventh mayor of Mississauga since June 24, 2024.
 Parrish previously served as a member of Parliament (MP), representing ridings in Mississauga from 1993 to 2006.
 She sat as a Liberal until 2004.
 She was a Mississauga city councillor from 2006 to 2010 and later from 2014 to 2024 when she resigned to contest the 2024 by-election for mayor.

 Background

 Parrish was born as Karolina Janozeski and is of Polish heritage.
 Her sister is romance novelist Marsha Canham.
-Parrish studied at the University of Toronto, St. Michael's College, graduating in 1969, and became a high school teacher.
+Parrish graduated from St. Michael's College, University of Toronto, in 1969, and from the Ontario College of Education in 1970.
+She became a high school teacher and taught at Burnhamthorpe Collegiate Institute in Etobicoke, where her students included Catherine O'Hara.
 She served as a Trustee on the Peel Board of Education from 1985 to 1990, and was chairperson from 1988 to 1990.
-She was first elected to the House of Commons as a Liberal in the 1993 election and was re-elected in the three subsequent general elections of 1997, 2000 and 2004.
-She ended her federal career representing the Mississauga, Ontario riding of Mississauga—Erindale as an independent member of Parliament.

 Federal politics

+Parrish was first elected to the House of Commons as a Liberal in the 1993 election and was re-elected in the three subsequent general elections of 1997, 2000, and 2004.
+She ended her federal career representing the Ontario riding of Mississauga—Erindale as an independent member of Parliament.